vale981/website/site/content/posts/removing-legacy-boot-from-a-linux-live-stick-dot.md

 way to change that.

 My previous workaround was rather involved and is documented in the [Arch wiki](https://wiki.archlinux.org/title/Lenovo%5FThinkPad%5FT470#UEFI%5Fboot).
-Today however I bricked my system at work and had to restore it in a hurry.
+Today however, I bricked my system at work and had to restore it in a hurry.

 It turns out that you can nuke the `MBR` of the live stick to remove